onepf/OPFPush/providers/gcm/README.md

 ## Integrate in application

 For work this module doe next things:
-1. Add Google Play Services 4.0.30 or higher dependency to your project.
+1. Add Google Play Services 4.0.30 or higher dependency to your application.

 2. If you use JAR dependency add to AndroidManifest.xml of your application: